Monica E. Embers, PhD

 - To highlight key studies on antibiotic efficacy

 - To consider new strategies aimed at curing the infection

-This enduring material activity has been reviewed and is acceptable for credit by the American Academy of Family Physicians.
-The term of approval begins on 06/22/2021 and expires 06/21/2022.
+The AAFP has reviewed “Antibiotic efficacy for treatment of Lyme disease” and deemed it acceptable for AAFP credit.
+Term of approval is from 06/22/2021 to 06/21/2022.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Evidence-based bibliography for further study